Chatswood Chase: History

-In the early 1970s, Willoughby Council developed the 'Chatswood Plan' which marked Chatswood as the centre of future community infrastructure and emphasised the council's ongoing commitment to retail development.
+In the early 1970s, Willoughby Council developed the Chatswood Plan which marked Chatswood as the centre of future community infrastructure and emphasised the council's ongoing commitment to retail development.
 It had hopes that it would ensure the town centre's continuing importance as a regional retail centre.
 David Jones submitted a proposal to build a shopping centre that would contain two department stores David Jones and Myer. on a site in Archer Street.
-In 1975 the site in Archer Street was given an 'Interim Development Order'.
+In 1975 the site in Archer Street was given an Interim Development Order.
 David Jones's rival Grace Bros had also proposed to build a shopping centre containing a supermarket and another department store adjacent to its existing store which opened in 1961 on Victoria Avenue.
 In 1978 the David Jones proposal was approved after disputes between Grace Bros and the State Government.

 Pre-development work on Chatswood Chase had begun in 1981 before Grace Bros dropped its final legal challenge.
 The works involved demolition of residential cottages and the church that stood on the site which was later reconstructed on an adjacent block of land.
 Sections of Neridah Street and Mills Lane were permanently closed and incorporated into the site and an open natural watercourse piped and diverted.

+It developed by Loralt Chatswood, with Loralt (NSW) Pty Ltd and the Superannuation Fund Investment Trust each owning 50%.
+In November 1987, Loralt took full ownership.
+Loralt was owned by Melbourne investors Maurie Alter, Marc Besen, Ted Lustig and Max Moar.
 The centre was completed in 14 months.